-Australia is the sixth largest country in the world, mostly famous for its vast beaches.
+Australia is the sixth-largest country in the world, and is famous for its vast beaches.
 It is a very popular tourist destination south of the equator, especially during European winters – summer begins in December, and it is the perfect place to escape freezing colds.

 The country is popular for quite a lot of things, including famous buildings and people, natural wonders and unique animal species.
 And I will try to cover the most important stuff.

 So, keep reading to find out exactly what Australia is famous for worldwide!